Christian M. 8 min read

 UK waste exports: A missed opportunity?

-Most people do not know that the UK exports over 10 million tonnes of waste annually, including hard-to-recycle plastics, metal scraps, refuel-derived fuels, electronic waste, etc. That is about 5% of all the waste generated in the UK by weight!
+Most people are unaware that the UK exports over 10 million tonnes of waste each year, representing approximately 5% of all waste generated.

 • Why export?
-It’s cheaper to outsource difficult waste management, and sometimes it’s necessary.
+It’s cheaper to outsource difficult waste management, and sometimes necessary.

 • A waste of resources: Other nations get paid to receive plastics and refuse-derived fuels at the UK’s expense.

-• Environmental implications: Unfortunately, a small portion of the UK’s waste stream leaks into the wrong hands, wreaking environmental havoc elsewhere.
+• Environmental implications: Unfortunately, a small portion of the UK’s waste stream leaks into the wrong hands, wreaking environmental havoc.

 Why does the UK export waste?